WouterSpekkink/WouterSpekkink.github.io_old/_posts/2018-01-19-qsltablemodels-booleans-and-check-boxes.md

 <br><br>[![Table with check boxes](/assets/posts/qsqltablemodels-booleans-and-check-boxes/table.png){: .center-image}](/assets/posts/qsqltablemodels-booleans-and-check-boxes/table.png)<br><br>

-What you see in the screen shot is [QTableView][9] widget that shows data that it fetches from [QSqlTableModel][5] that interfaces with a table of a [sqlite][2] database.
+What you see in the screen shot is [QTableView][9] widget that shows data that it fetches from a [QSqlTableModel][5] that interfaces with a table of a [sqlite][2] database.
 This post is about how to create the interactive check boxes shown in the right-most column.
 There are two main hurdles in getting the [QTableView][9] widget to work with check boxes:
  1. Sqlite databases don't actually support boolean variables.
 You can use an integer variable to 'simulate' a boolean variable by setting it to `0`(for `false`) or `1` (for `true`), but you will of course need to do a bit of extra work to make the [QSqlTableModel][5] properly treat it as a boolean (or something that can be switched on or off) in read & write operations.
 This can be done by sub-classing the [QSqlTableModel][5], and re-implementing its [flags()][18], [data()][12] and [setData()][13] functions, as suggested [here][11].
  2. But if you do that, you'll have a quite ugly looking table, since the check boxes are all left-aligned in their column, with no obvious way to change that.
 In this case, the only solution seems to be to use a [QStyledItemDelegate][16] to handle the `paint()` function that determines how the column is visualised.
 A somewhat outdated example of how to do that is offered in the [Qt FAQ][17].